Last revised on December 2, 2021.

 ||||||||||

-Hand hygiene for children | ||||||||||
+| Hand hygiene for children | ||||||||||

-To find out more about hand hygiene and children, you can go to: http://www.parentinginottawa.com/en/children/hygiene.asp) | ||||||||||
+| Learn more about hand hygiene and children. | ||||||||||

-The science behind hand hygiene | ||||||||||
+| The science behind hand hygiene | ||||||||||

-Germs are types of microbes which can cause diseases.
-Hand-to-hand contact between two people can spread germs that cause mild illnesses, such as the common cold, or more severe or life-threatening infections such as measles or meningitis.
+| Germs are types of microbes which can cause diseases.
+Hands can become contaminated by touching other people or objects and spread germs that cause mild illnesses, such as the common cold or more severe or life-threatening infections such as measles or meningitis.
 Even if your hands appear to be clean, they may still be carrying germs that can lead to illness.
 Good hand hygiene practices are important to prevent the spread of germs to others and to avoid getting sick yourself.
-Evidence shows that good hand hygiene: Reduces the number of people who get sick with diarrhea by 31%1 Reduces the number of people who get sick with respiratory illness by 21%1 |
+Evidence shows that good hand hygiene: |

 ||||||||||

-Hand hygiene Frequently Asked Questions | ||||||||||
+| Hand hygiene frequently asked questions | ||||||||||

 |